-Google has announced that the exact and broad match keywords set up would be switched off in Adwords, marking the end of how we know it today.
-This means that as of September 2014 the close variant keyword matching, that has been available in past pay-per-click (PPC) campaigns, is now a prerequisite.
+Google has announced that the exact and broad match keywords set up would be switched off in Adwords.
+This marks the end of how we know it today.
+This means that as of September 2014 the close variant keyword matching in past pay-per-click (PPC) campaigns, is now a prerequisite.

 Why has this happened?

-Although this seems like a rather big deal, this change has been in the pipeline since 2012 as close variant keyword matching has been the default setting.
-This suggests that the majority were already using it, with Google stating that only around 3% have opted out of close variant keywords.
-Furthermore, the evolution of Google's technology has enabled people to ask Google questions, rather than just searching for exact words or phrases, and finding suitable matches.
-Therefore, the simplest explanation for this change from exact match, is that businesses will get much better results; close keyword variations have on average 7% more exact and phrase match clicks, and similar conversion and click through rates.
+Although this seems like a rather big deal, this change has been in the pipeline since 2012.
+Close variant keyword matching has been the default setting.
+This suggests that the majority were already using it.
+Google are stating that only around 3% have opted out of close variant keywords.
+Furthermore, the evolution of Google’s technology enables people to ask Google questions, rather than searching for exact words or phrases, and finding suitable matches.
+Therefore, the simplest explanation for this change from exact match, is that businesses will get much better results.
+Close keyword variations have on average 7% more exact and phrase match clicks, and similar conversion and click through rates.

 How will this change digital marketing?

-The biggest change to digital marketing campaigns will obviously be the switch from exact match, but there will also be a slight alteration in Adwords keyword setup and output data.
-For example, in the past when advertisers made a bid on exact match keywords, this used to mean that Google would only display your ad if someone searched that exact keyword.
-However, now Google will be applying close variants to the exact keywords, meaning that your ads will not just search for keywords but will also look at; misspellings, singular and plural forms, acronyms, stemmings (such as search and searching), abbreviations and accents.
+The biggest change to digital marketing campaigns will obviously be the switch from exact match.
+However, there will also be a slight alteration in Adwords keyword setup and output data.
+For example, in the past when advertisers bid on exact match keywords, Google would only display your ad for that exact keyword.
+However, now Google will be applying close variants to the exact keywords.
+This means that your ads will not just search for keywords but will also look at; misspellings, singular and plural forms, acronyms, stemmings (such as search and searching), abbreviations and accents.

-This means that advertisers should expect an increase in impressions and clicks, but a potential decrease in click through rate (CTR) and quality score (QS).
-Bear in mind that this could also mean a rise in the average amount you are paying per click (CPC), hence you may need to increase your Adwords budget.
+This means that advertisers should expect an increase in impressions and clicks.
+But, a potential decrease in click through rate (CTR) and quality score (QS).
+Bear in mind that this could also mean a rise in the average CPC hence you may need to increase your Adwords budget.

-To make sure that close variant keyword is being utilised in your campaigns, a close analysis and exploration of recent exact match keywords reports could be useful in order to ensure that ads will continue to be placed effectively.
+To make sure that close variant keyword is being utilised in your campaigns, a close analysis and exploration of recent exact match keywords reports could be useful.
+This ensures that your ads will continue to be placed effectively.